Skip to content Skip to sidebar Skip to footer

 Other essentials: moisture-wicking socks, a light hat, reflective details, and, if needed, a basic GPS watch or phone app for pacing and intervals.

+Do 5–8 minutes of brisk walking, then dynamic moves: leg swings, walking lunges, high-knees, and ankle circles.
+Save static stretches for after the run.
 Before each run: 5–8 minutes brisk walk or easy cycle, then dynamic moves (not long static holds):

 • Leg swings front/back and side/side (10 each)